 Platforms longer than 6 m should have two access ladders.

-Access ladder is provided for entry to equipment platforms.
-It is also to be utilized for access to instrument connections that are inaccessible from working level.
-Ladder should be side entry type, wherever possible.
+An access ladder is provided for entry to equipment platforms.
+It is also to be utilized for access to instrument connections that are inaccessible from the working level.
+The ladder should side entry type, wherever possible.

 Preparing the Platform Input Document